nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 * PhoneBookArray internally models the phone book as a ```Person[]```.
 * PhoneBookList internally models the phone book as a ```ArrayList<Person>```.

-The three methods searchByName, searchByLastname, searchByNumber of the PhoneBook interface have to designed for returning the first instance found.
-Both implementations limit the number of persons to 256.
+The methods searchByLastname, searchByNameAndLastname of the PhoneBook interface have to return all the instances matching the search criteria.
+Both implementations limit the number of persons to 256 and do not accept duplicate elements.

 Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.